Academic Handbook Student Welfare Policies and Procedures

 4. The general expectation is that upon their return to study the student will take personal responsibility for fully engaging with their studies and behaving appropriately as a member of the University community.

-5. A student who does not engage with their studies, or where concerns about behaviour or welfare arise, may be referred back to the SSP for further consideration and the student may be withdrawn from the University.
+5. A student who returns and does not engage with their studies, or where concerns about behaviour or welfare arise, may be referred back to the SSP for further consideration and the student may be withdrawn from the University.

 6. A student who returns after a Break in Study will meet with a member of SSD and or a member of Academic Support.
 Further information about this meeting is available in the Change in Circumstances Policy and Guidance.